Jashghoward/Maze_Game/README.md

 Fucnctionality to add:

-a gravity toggle that will turn the gravity on or off from the home screen.
+- A gravity toggle that will turn the gravity on or off from the home screen.
 This will be a button that when pressed will turn the gravity  of the board on or off.

+- A color change toggle, add in the ability to change the color of the board.